floatdrop/gulp-plumber/README.md

 npm install --save gulp-plumber
 ```

-Then, add it to your `gulpfile.js`:
+Then, add it to you `gulpfile.js`:

 ```javascript
 var plumber = require('gulp-plumber');